wpendl99/.github/profile/javascript/typeConstruct/typeConstruct.md

 const y = 2;
 ```

-⚠ Originally JavaScript used the keyword `var` to define variables, or allowed you to leave the keyword out entirely.
+⚠ Originally JavaScript used the keyword `var` to define variables.
 This has been deprecated because they cause hard to detect errors in code related to the scope of the variable.
 You should avoid `var` and always declare your variables either with `let` or `const`.

 ## Type